79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 Can You Lose Custody for Not Co-Parenting?

 Yes.
-If you don’t actively participate in co-parenting and disregarding the court-ordered custody arrangement it will negatively impact your custody right.
+If you don’t actively participate in co-parenting and disregard the court-ordered custody arrangement, it will negatively impact your custody right.

 Can You Lose Custody for Being Homeless?